andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 $$0x^2 + 3 = 0x^2 + 3x^0 = 0 + 3x^0 = 3 \times 1 = 3$$

 ## Degree Consequences
 With all this in place, things start to get useful (if also a bit meta).
-Via the medium of problems (Problems 137 and 138), Gelfand gets us to realise:
+Via the medium of problems (Problems 137 and 138), Gelfand gets us to realise the following rules:

 * the degree of the _product_ of two polynomials (one with degree $a$ and the other with degree $b$) is $a + b$ (How?
 Remember [Chunk 5 - Powers](https://andrewharmellaw.github.io/2016/12/10/gelfands-algebra-chunk-5-powers))
 * the degree of the _sum_ of two polynomials with degrees $x$ and $y$, where $x >= y$, will be $x$